Fourth of July learning: Kick it up a notch, stimulate dialogue, offer history, make it fun

 Washington, D.C. continues the U.S. Capitol's patriotic tradition of a stunning fireworks extravaganza on the National Mall.

-Other much anticipated Fourth Fireworks shows are planned in Boston, Philadelphia, Chicago, Portland and our home base of San Diego.
+Other much anticipated Fourth Fireworks shows are planned in Boston, Philadelphia, Hawaii, Chicago, Portland and our home base of San Diego.
 We've seen thrilling Fourth of July fireworks displays.
 Parades and fireworks in Honolulu and Las Vegas, Lake Tahoe and Reno thrilled us.
 Many cities around the world sponsor Fourth of July festivities, often staged by expats.
 Paris, London and Sydney host free fireworks shows to entertain hotel guests and other visitors.

 Wherever you are -- U.S. or elsewhere -- whatever your citizenship, make it a fun, learning week.
 Then continue the knowledge buzz into the year.